 89. Jurisdiction in respect of offences

-- (1) The court, other than the court of a regional division shall have jurisdiction over all offences except treason, murder and rape. - (2) The court of a regional division shall have jurisdiction over all offences except treason and murder: Provided that such court shall not have jurisdiction in the case of rape where the accused has demanded before plea that he be tried before a superior court.
+- (1) The court, other than the court of a regional division shall have jurisdiction over all offences except treason, murder and rape. - (2) The court of a regional division shall have jurisdiction over all offences except treason and murder.